 Dark birthmarks are not an indication for removal.

-For example: on the leg or on the arm, almost every person will find a nevus.
+For example: almost every person will find a nevus on their leg or arm.
 In some people, birthmarks may be present on the genitals: in women - on the labia, in men - on the penis.

 How to remove a mole on a finger?
 Read here.